-1.05 "Customer's Interconnection Facilities" or "Customer Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on the Customer’s side of the Point of Interconnection that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely.
+1.07 "Customer's Interconnection Facilities" or "Customer Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on the Customer’s side of the Point of Interconnection that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely.

+1.08 “Default” shall have the meaning set forth in Article 17 of this Agreement.

+1.09 “Effective Date” shall mean the date when this Agreement is accepted or approved by FERC under Section 205 of the Federal Power Act.

-1.06 "Emergency" shall mean any abnormal system condition that requires automatic or immediate manual action to prevent or limit loss of transmission facilities or generation supply that could immediately and adversely affect the reliability of the FPL Transmission System or the systems to which the FPL Transmission System is directly or indirectly connected, provided, however, that the inability of FPL to meet its load requirements because of insufficient generation resources shall not constitute an Emergency.
+1.10 "Emergency" shall mean any abnormal system condition that requires automatic or immediate manual [?] action to prevent or limit loss of transmission facilities or generation supply that could immediately and adversely affect the reliability of the FPL Transmission System or the systems to which the FPL Transmission System is directly connected, provided, however, that the inability of FPL to meet its load requirements because of insufficient generation resources shall not constitute an Emergency.

-1.07 "Environmental Law" shall mean , state, and local laws, regulations, rules, ordinances, codes, decrees, judgments, directives, or judicial or administrative orders relating to pollution or protection of the environment, natural resources or human health and safety.
+1.11 "Environmental Law" shall mean federal, state, and local laws, regulations, rules, ordinances, codes, decrees, judgments, directives, or judicial or administrative orders relating to pollution or protection of the environment or natural resources.

-1.08 "Facility Connection Requirement" shall mean the requirements governing generating facilities interconnecting with FPL’s system, which requirements are posted on FPL’s Open Access Same-time Information System or OASIS.
+1.12 "Facility Connection Requirement" shall mean the requirements governing generating facilities interconnecting with FPL’s system, which requirements are posted on FPL’sOASIS.

+1.13 “Facility Study” shall mean a Feasibility Study that has been modified to provide a more definitive cost estimate and scope of work.

+1.14 “Feasibility Study” shall mean a study performed by FPL at the request of an entity that owns or intends to own a generator that will be interconnected with FPL’s system, and such study shall determine the local area transmission constraints for various generation output levels up to a specified generation output level, and such study provides an estimate of the cost to relieve each such transmission constraints.

-1.9 "FERC" shall mean the Federal Energy Regulatory Commission, or its successor.
+1.15 "FERC" shall mean the Federal Energy Regulatory Commission, or its successor.

-"FPL's Interconnection Facilities" or "FPL Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on FPL’s side of the Point of Interconnection, and all other equipment and facilities as listed on Appendix B that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely, including all connection, switching, transmission, distribution, safety, engineering, communication, and administrative facilities, System Protection Facilities, Metering Equipment and all improvements, additions or extensions to the FPL Transmission System attributable to or necessitated by the Facility, in each case that FPL owns or operates and maintains.
+1.17 "FPL's Interconnection Facilities" or "FPL Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on FPL’s side of the Point of Interconnection, regardless of whether provided, installed or constructed by Customer or FPL, and all System Upgrades as listed on Appendix B that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely, including all connection, switching, transmission, distribution, safety, engineering, and communication, facilities, System Protection Facilities and Metering Equipment.

-1.11 "FPL Transmission System" shall mean all the facilities owned or controlled by FPL on FPL's side of the Point of Interconnection for the purpose of providing wholesale transmission service under FPL’s Open Access Transmission Tariff.
+1.18 "FPL Transmission System" shall mean all the facilities owned or controlled by FPL on FPL's side of the Point of Interconnection for the purpose of providing transmission service under FPL’s Open Access Transmission Tariff.

-1.12 "FPL's Open Access Transmission Tariff" shall mean the Open Access Transmission Tariff, as filed with FERC by FPL, and any successor thereto, including a Regional Transmission Organization or RTO.
+1.19 "FPL's Open Access Transmission Tariff" shall mean the Open Access Transmission Tariff, as filed by FPL with FERC and that FERC has accepted or approved.

-1.13 "FRCC" shall mean the Florida Reliability Coordinating Council, or its successor.
+1.20 "FRCC" shall mean the Florida Reliability Coordinating Council, or its successor.